Company Logo - Home Link

 Credit or debit cards from outside the UK that sometimes allow contactless purchases are the AMEX (American Express), Mastercard, Maestro, Visa, and V Pay cards.

-However, you won't get the same discounts available with the Visitor Oyster Card.
+You are also able to take advantage of the 'Hopper' fare.
+However, you won't get the same concessions available with the Visitor Oyster Card.

 Oyster Cards